Subscriptions and external links help drive resentful users to alternative and extremist YouTube videos: Results

 The results indicate that prior levels of hostile sexism are significantly associated with time spent on videos from alternative channels and time spent on videos from extremist channels but not time spent watching mainstream media channels.
-This relationship, which is consistent with the commenter overlap observed between men's rights/anti-feminist channels and alt-right channels on YouTube \citep{mamie2021anti}, is not observed for prior levels of racial resentment when controlling for hostile sexism.
-However, racial resentment is positively associated with time spent on videos from alternative channels when entered into statistical models separately (see \autoref{tab:additional_reg}).
+This relationship, which is consistent with the commenter overlap observed between men's rights\slash anti-feminist channels and alt-right channels on YouTube \citep{mamie2021anti}, is not observed for prior levels of racial resentment when controlling for hostile sexism.
+However, both hostile sexism and racial resentment are positively associated with time spent on videos and number of views of videos from alternative and extremist channels when entered into statistical models separately (see Tables \ref{tab:hh_rr_time} and \ref{tab:hh_rr_visit}).
 Finally, we find no association between feelings toward Jews and viewership of any of these types of channels.

 \autoref{fig:qpois_predictions} illustrates the relationship between prior levels of hostile sexism and time spent per week watching videos from alternative or extremist channels using the model results described above.
 When hostile sexism is at its minimum value of 1, expected levels are 0.4 minutes per week spent watching alternative channel videos and 0.08 minutes for extremist channel videos.
 These predicted values increase to 383 and 51 minutes, respectively, when hostile sexism is at its maximum value of 5 (with the greatest marginal increases as hostile sexism reaches its highest levels).